 General Opinion: It looks nice, The plotting is mostly there… But why oh why did they have to give it that ending?

-Review: The first thing i noticed about this was how well constructed it was… It looked like London in 1888… or very much how i would imagine it to be.
+Review: The first thing I noticed about this was how well constructed it was.
+It looked like London in 1888, or very much how I would imagine it to be.
 Whitechapel looks grimy, run down and a bit dodgy whilst the more up market parts of London are posh and over the top.
-The poor look poor and the well to do look well to do… Their homes for instance are over the top and crammed with all sorts of tacky looking flowerpots and nick nacks covered in god damned awful flowers for instance…
+The poor look poor and the well to do look well to do.

-The film makers have put in a real effort to try and recreate the murder scenes… which is something you don’t normally see (and made even more impressive by the fact that they’re now all Car parks and office blocks) For example: This is a photograph of the second murder scene:
+The film makers have put in a real effort to try and recreate the murder scenes, which is something you don’t normally see (and made even more impressive by the fact that they’re now all car parks and office blocks) Quite astonishing when you consider most films would just make it up.

-And then they have the cheek to make certain character amendments for no clear purpose.
-They suggest the victims knew each other (they didn’t…)… One of the suspects (John Netley… a cab driver) is depicted as being a member of Queen Victoria’s household (he wasn’t) another suspect changes nationality and Detective Abberline is portrayed as a recovering Alcoholic (He wasn’t).
+Then they have the cheek to make certain character amendments for no clear purpose.
+They suggest the victims knew each other (they didn’t.)
+One of the suspects (John Netley, a cab driver) is depicted as being a member of Queen Victoria’s household (he wasn’t) another suspect changes nationality and Detective Abberline is portrayed as a recovering alcoholic (He wasn’t).

 Despite the botched characterization and ending though, its alright.
 Its worth a watch.

-Rating: 7/10- Let down by a botched ending and bad characterization
+Rating: 7/10- Let down by a botched ending and some bad characterisation

 # From Hell